 At my own school and on the national stage, fraternities are finally beginning to realize that their missteps are becoming harder and harder to keep hidden.
 Public shaming has so far inspired more defensiveness than soul-searching, however.
 And it is precisely this lack of introspection that may result in the timely extinction of one of America’s most antiquated traditions.

 Last July, I wrote an op-ed detailing my decision to leave my fraternity at Wesleyan University, a small liberal arts school in Middletown, Connecticut.
 That article strained friendships, but I felt the lessons I had learned were too important to keep to myself.
-This lack of introspection may result in the timely extinction of one of America’s most antiquated traditions.

 After a period of sustained debate, Wesleyan’s administration and Board of Trustees decided to force all residential fraternities to co-educate or shut down.
 This change seems to not have had the desired affect, however, as two of the school’s three residential fraternities have since been shut down following allegations of sexual assault and an inability to enforce housing policies during parties.
 The last of the three fraternities, Delta Kappa Epsilon (DKE), recently filed a lawsuit against Wesleyan on the grounds of sexual discrimination.